jandelgado/jled/README.md

 ### Arduino IDE

-To build an example sketch in the Arduino IDE, simply select an example from the `File` > `Examples` > `JLed` menu.
+To build an example sketch in the Arduino IDE, select an example from the `File` > `Examples` > `JLed` menu.

 ## Extending

 ### Support new hardware

-JLed uses a very thin hardware abstration layer (hal) to abstract access to the acutal used MCU (e.g. ESP32, ESP8266).
+JLed uses a very thin hardware abstraction layer (hal) to abstract access to the acutal used MCU (e.g. ESP32, ESP8266).
 The hal objects encapsulate access to the GPIO and time functionality of the MCU under the framework being used.
 During unit test, mocked hal instances are used, enabling tests to check the